kwhorne/wirement-breeze/README.md

 }

 ```
-Now, as mentioned above, give this component to `WirementBreezeeeeCore::make()->myProfileComponents` to override the original and use your custom component.
+Now, as mentioned above, give this component to `WirementBreezeCore::make()->myProfileComponents` to override the original and use your custom component.

 #### Sorting My Profile components